 The 3rd meeting of the RELaTED Project Consortium began on November 28 and was attended by the European Commission Project Adviser, Kamila Paquel, who highlighted how the project may contribute to reaching clean energy and climate goals in the European Union.

-The stay in Belgrade has also been used to visit the facilities of Beogradske Elektrane.
+The stay in Belgrade was also used to visit the facilities of Beogradske Elektrane.
 There, the rest of the members were shown its general functioning and were explained the process of implementation of the RELaTED concept, which means a boost of renewal and innovation in its distribution network, in places such as dwellings and a school.

 After these intense days of meetings and work, the project partners are satisfied with the progress made in this innovative district heating concept that will contribute to improving the energy efficiency of European district heating networks.
 Well done!